First Lady Michelle Obama shares tips on parenting with moms and other audience members in a WebMD Town Hall meeting in Miami, Florida.

 - Most people have one foot that's bigger than the other.
 Fit your shoes to the bigger foot.

-- When buying shoes, wear the socks that you will be using when using that shoe.
+- When buying shoes, wear the socks that you will be using when wearing that shoe.
 For example, wear an athletic sock when buying athletic shoes and a dress sock when purchasing dress shoes.
 If the shoe does not feel good at the time of purchase, then it will never feel good.

 - As you get older, your feet get bigger.
 Get your feet measured every time you buy shoes.